vectara/vectara-answer/README.md

 ### Application (optional)

-These configuration parameters allow you to configure the look and feel of the application header, including title, logo and header/footer.
+Vectara Answer can display an application header and footer.
+These configuration parameters allow you to configure the look and feel of thsee header and footer.

 ```yaml
 # Hide or show the app header.